Party Wall Act Surveyors working in East Sussex

-Southdown Chartered Surveyors and Building Consultants have been providing clients in Battle and across Sussex with professional, independent surveying services for over 10 years.
-The Party Wall Act is an area we specialise in and our knowledgeable team can provide professional advice on your specific situation, implementing the necessary legal procedures to ensure that your proposals are undertaken within the rules of the Party Wall Act.
+Southdown Chartered Surveyors and Building Consultants have been providing clients across Sussex with professional, independent surveying services for over 10 years.
+The Party Wall Act is an area we specialise in.
+Our knowledgeable team can provide professional advice on your specific situation.
+We will implement the necessary legal procedures to ensure that your proposals are undertaken within the rules of the Act.

-Matthew Symmonds, our founding Director, has a particular interest in Party Wall matters and is highly experienced in understanding and working within the parameters of this significant piece of legislation.
-Matthew is a member of The Pyramus & Thisbe Club, the professional organisation that promotes best practice in the application of the Party Wall Act 1996.
+Matthew Symmonds, our founding Director, has a particular interest in Party Wall matters and is a highly experienced party wall surveyor.
+He understands and works within the parameters of this significant piece of legislation.
+Matthew is a member of The Pyramus & Thisbe Club.
+This is a professional organisation that promotes best practices in the application of the Act.

-Why not let Southdown Surveyors in Battle use their impartiality to liaise with your neighbours (and their surveyors, where necessary) to ensure that all parties meet their obligations under the Act, and everyone is treated fairly?
-We have extensive experience in acting as either the Building Owner’s surveyor, where you intend to undertake the works, or as the Adjoining Owner’s surveyor, where your neighbour is undertaking works.
+We have extensive experience in acting as either the Building Owner’s surveyor, where you intend to undertake the works.
+Or as the Adjoining Owner’s surveyor, where your neighbour is undertaking works.
 We can provide you with peace of mind and confidence in the success of your project.

-If you wish to discuss your requirements for any construction works or building project that may fall under the Party Wall Act 1996, or if you are the neighbouring party, please feel free to call our helpful team on 01323 739183.
+If you wish to discuss your requirements, please call our registered office on 01323 739183.
 To arrange an appointment please contact us by filling in the form on this page.
-Or, for more information on the Party Wall Act etc, please visit either of the links below:
+Or, for more information on the Act, please visit either of the links below: